dunamismax/javascript/README.md

 ## Core Features

-- **🍋 Fresh Framework**: Next-gen web framework with island architecture, Express-like API, and zero JS by default.
+- **Fresh Framework**: Next-gen web framework with island architecture, Express-like API, and zero JS by default.
-- **🦕 Deno 2 Runtime**: Secure, modern TypeScript runtime with a built-in toolchain and npm compatibility.
+- **Deno 2 Runtime**: Secure, modern TypeScript runtime with a built-in toolchain and npm compatibility.
-- **🏝️ Island Architecture**: Interactive Preact components are hydrated only where needed for optimal performance.
+- **Island Architecture**: Interactive Preact components are hydrated only where needed for optimal performance.
-- **🔒 Native TypeScript**: First-class TypeScript support with zero configuration and strict type safety.
+- **Native TypeScript**: First-class TypeScript support with zero configuration and strict type safety.
-- **🗄️ Deno KV Database**: Built-in, zero-setup key-value database perfect for edge deployments.
+- **Deno KV Database**: Built-in, zero-setup key-value database perfect for edge deployments.
-- **🎨 Modern UI Stack**: Tailwind CSS with Preact signals for reactive, performant interfaces.
+- **Modern UI Stack**: Tailwind CSS with Preact signals for reactive, performant interfaces.
-- **🚀 Real-World Examples**: Includes a Todo list with analytics and a weather dashboard to showcase Fresh capabilities.
+- **Real-World Examples**: Includes a Todo list with analytics and a weather dashboard to showcase Fresh capabilities.
-- **🔧 Single Binary Deployment**: Compile the entire application to a standalone executable with `deno compile`.
+- **Single Binary Deployment**: Compile the entire application to a standalone executable with `deno compile`.

 ## Project Structure